nkoussa/mol-features/README.md

 Alteratively, these feature sets can be used for inference with `github.com/brettin/ML-training-inferencing`.
 <img src="README/dsc.df.png" alt="drawing" height="220"/>

-## Aggregate molecular feature sets from HPC runs
+## Aggregate molecular feature from HPC runs
 `src/agg_fea_hpc.py` takes the output from `github.com/globus-labs/covid-analyses` and aggregates files into a single dataframe.
-At this point, the code was tested only for Mordred descriptors.
+At this point, the code was tested only to gerenare dataframe with Mordred descriptors.

 ## Getting started
 Clone the repo.